SunilKumar-K/DSA-with-HumbleFoos/1st_day/readme.md

 Output :- 1

 ```
-## For Dynamic arrays how to input form the user.
+## For Dynamic arrays how to take input form the user.

 ```java